SophieDeBenedetto/blog/posts/telemetry_part_two.md

       summary(
         "phoenix.request.duration",
         unit: {:native, :millisecond},
-        tags: [:plug, :plug_opts]
+        tags: [:request_path]
       ),

       counter(
         "phoenix.request.count",
-        tags: [:plug, :plug_opts]
+        tags: [:request_path]
       )
     ]
   end
 end
 ```

-Each metric function takes in two arguments:

-* The event name
-* A list of options
+This kicks off the following process:

+* When the `TelemetryMetricsStatsd` starts, it stores events in ETS along with their handler _and_ a config map including this list of metric structs.
+* Later, when `TelemetryMetricsStatsd` is responding to executed events, it looks up the event in ETS and uses the metrics structs stored in that config map to format the appropriate metrics for sending to StatsD

+### Seeing It In Action

-Here, we're using the `:tag` option to specify which tags will be applied to the metric when it gets sent to StatsD.
-The `TelemetryMetricsStatsD` reporter will, when it receives our `[:phoenix, :request]` event, grab any values for the tag keys present in the event metadata and use them to construct the metric.
+Note that in our call to `counter/2` and `summary/2`, we're using the `:tag` option to specify which tags will be applied to the metric when it gets sent to StatsD.
+The `TelemetryMetricsStatsD` reporter will, when it receives our `[:phoenix, :request]` event, grab any values for the tag keys that are present in the event metadata and use them to construct the metric.

 So, when we execute our Telemetry with the `conn` passed in as the metadata argument: